 In 2013, each primary school in the UK started to receive a grant to improve facilities, opportunities, participation and the quality of physical education and sport offered to children.

-In 2014-15 Holywell used this with great success, receiving their Silver Award.
-In 2015-16, we achieved the Gold Award.
-In 2016/17 with many of our initiatives becoming sustainable and an integral parts of our school life here, we are so proud to say that last year we received the Silver Award from Sainsbury’s School Games Mark.
+We are proud to say that last year we received the Bronze Award from Sainsbury’s School Games Mark.
 Read on for more information about future plans and recent success…

 We now look forward to the next phase of improving physical education and active, healthy lifestyles.

 * A focus on our play times.
 The aim is that with more purposeful play equipment and additional lunchtime supervisor and play leader training, we will soon see a variety of sports being played at lunch times and morning break.
-One example is renewing the playground paint (look out for this change in the very near future).
+One example is two new table tennis tables for the Key Stage Two playground .

 * Continued membership of the ‘All Active Academy’.
 The All Active Academy consists of a community of schools in the Bromsgrove area.
 Subscription to this scheme entitles us to many things such as: